mpv-player/mpv/DOCS/man/input.rst

     Load the given playlist file (like ``--playlist``).

 ``playlist_clear``
-    Clear the playlist, except the currently played file.
+    Clear the playlist, except the currently playing file.

 ``playlist_remove current|<index>``
     Remove the playlist entry at the given index.
 Index values start counting